NeuralNetworkVerification/Marabou/ArtifactReadme.txt

 contained within the artifact; and (ii) instructions for using the tool and for running the experiments described in the paper.

-The username and password for the virtual machine are: -- TODO -- All the relevant files and directories are under: -- TODO --
+The username and password for the virtual machine are: cav / ae All the relevant files and directories are under: /home/cav/marabou

 (i) Information regarding the Marabou code